Quantcast

 You’ll need to watch the video to see how this is done.
 Instructions below.

-• The pallet boards will run horizontal.
-Start by measuring it up for good size against your tallest tools.
-To make it easy to remove and replace them, remove the top two boards which you can use the give the tool rack some feet, so it doesn’t get top-heavy and tip over.
+• The pallet boards will run horizontally.
+Start by measuring the pallet and compare the size against your tallest tools.
+To make it easy to remove and replace them, remove the top two boards which you can use to give the tool rack some “feet”—so it doesn’t get top-heavy and tip over.

 • Cut boards to size—perhaps three boards—and attach to base using wood screws.

 • Add our wood stain (or paint).
-Make sure to cover every single exposed surface to both protect the wood and to make it really stand out aesthetically too.
+Make sure to cover every single exposed surface to both protect the wood and to make it stand out aesthetically.
 Let it dry.

-• The taller tools have slotted down into the inside of the rack, but to be able to attach and access the smaller tools, it needs screws for hooks and supports.
-Line them up to fit each tool, and then simply screw them into place.
+• The taller tools can be slotted down into the inside of the rack; but to be able to attach and access the smaller tools, you will need screws for hooks and supports—line them up to fit each tool, and then simply screw them into place.
 Not bad, eh?

 Tools aren’t the sexiest things in the garden, but they are essential and, of course, make everyday gardening jobs so much easier!